ASC-15: ASC-15 for Saturn I

 No guidance computer was used for Saturn I Block I (missions SA-1, 2, 3 and 4).
 The guidance system for SA-2 is shown in Figure 4.
 The pitch program was provided by a cam device located in the Servo Loop Amplifier Box.
 The sequence of events was controlled by a program device that was also used on Jupiter missiles.
 This was a 6-track tape recorder that sent pulses to a set of relays (the flight sequencer) to activate and deactivate various circuits in a precisely timed sequence.

 The ASC-15 was first flown on SA-5, the first Saturn I Block II vehicle and the first to achieve orbit.
 It was a passenger on this mission, not guiding the vehicle but generating test data for later evaluation.
 The active guidance system on SA-5 was similar to that of earlier flights.
 The passenger system was the ASC-15 and the ST-124 inertial platform.
 Guidance was open loop; that is guidance commands were functions only of time.
 SA-5 also saw the introduction of the Instrument Unit.

 On SA-6, while open loop ST-90S guidance was used for the first stage (S-I), after separation the ST-124 and ASC-15 used path adaptive guidance (closed loop) to control the second stage (S-IV).
 The SA-6 guidance system is shown in Figure 5.
-The effectiveness of the path adaptive guidance was demonstrated inadvertently when premature shutdown of S-IV engine number eight had virtually no effect on the vehicle trajectory.
+The effectiveness of the path adaptive guidance was demonstrated inadvertently when premature shutdown of S-I engine number eight had virtually no effect on the vehicle trajectory.

 The arrangement of the ST-90S and ST-124 systems (including the ASC-15 guidance computer) on SA-6 is shown in Figure 6.
 This is version 1 of the Instrument Unit, which flew on SA-5, 6, and 7.

 On SA-7 the ST-124 system guided the firing of both stages.
 The guidance and control system for SA-7 is shown in Figure 7.
 The digital computer is the ASC-15.
 It replaced both the cam device that contained the S-I tilt program for earlier missions and the program device that controlled the sequence of events on those missions.